When you think of people who are bold in sharing their faith, what qualities do you think of?

 MissionHub can provide you with simple steps of faith to take with your neighbors.
 You can also use it to keep track of how a relationship develops, and to challenge yourself to be bolder.

-In Part 2 of this post we’ll look at preparing for those one-time conversations.
-We’ll also explore what it takes for someone to trust a Christian.
-Don’t miss it.
+Read Part 2 of this post to learn how to prepare for those one-time conversations.
+And discover what it takes for someone to trust a Christian.